 Wittpenn's work has been recognized by the National Press Photographers Association where she was awarded the 2020 Multimedia Journalist of the Year.
-She has also received accolades from the Associated Press Managing Editors and Hearst Journalism awards.
-Most recently, Wittpenn and her former colleagues at the Austin American-Statesman were recognized as winners in both the Headliners Foundation of Texas and the National Edward R. Murrow Awards for their 2020 investigative series that exposed a pattern of excessive violence used by sheriff's deputies in Williamson County.
+She has also received accolades from the Associated Press Managing Editors, Hearst Journalism Awards and won an Emmy for her coverage on the Bay Area's deadliest mass shooting.
+Her work placed first in both the Headliners Foundation of Texas and the National Edward R. Murrow Awards for a 2020 investigative, collaborative series exposing a pattern of excessive violence used by sheriff's deputies in a Central Texas county.

 She is a recipient of the 2019 Pulitzer Center Global Reporting Grant where she traveled to Iraq.
 She is also a 2019 graduate of the Eddie Adams Workshop, the VII Academy and has been a guest speaker at the University of Texas, Austin Community College and the University of Montana.

-She is a certified drone pilot and has had her work featured in The New York Times, The Wall Street Journal, CNN, Tampa Bay Times, Flint Journal, Bloomberg News, Austin American-Statesman and more.
+She is a certified drone pilot and has had her work featured in The New York Times, The Wall Street Journal, CNN, Tampa Bay Times, Flint Journal, Bloomberg News, Austin American-Statesman, San Francisco Chronicle and more.

 Her resume can be seen here.